 The arbitration process should be cost-efficient.
 A fixed range of arbitral fees should be encouraged to ensure predictability and affordability.

-Arbitration is not an appeal limited to specific circumstances; it is a de novo review of the elements of the UDRP or URS action*.
+Arbitration is not an appeal limited to specific circumstances; it is a de novo review of the elements of the UDRP or URS action.

-Unless the parties agree to a more streamlined process, , there should be a full exchange of documents and information relevant to the proceeding.
+Unless the parties agree to a more streamlined process, there should be an ordinary exchange of documents and information relevant to the proceeding.

-The parties should be encouraged to consider voluntary mediation prior to the arbitration.
+The parties should be encouraged to consider voluntary mediation prior to or during the arbitration.

-The arbitration should be conducted through hearings where both parties may present oral and written evidence as well as call, question and cross-examine witnesses.
+Unless agreed otherwise by the parties, the arbitration should be conducted through hearings where both parties may present oral and written evidence as well as call, question and cross-examine witnesses.
 By default, hearings should be conducted online, though the parties should have the ability to opt for in-person or “hybrid” (i.e., combination of in-person and online) hearings.

 The arbitrator(s) should have discretion as to the general conduct of the proceedings.
 In particular, the arbitrator(s) should have discretion regarding the admissibility and weight of the evidence presented by both parties.